 I would like to bring to you attention another important thing related to this oil field.
-My company is even fulfilling its obligations under certain social programmes.
+My company is even fulfilling its obligations under certain social programs.
 In the nearest future 18 families among our employees will receive apartments.
 We are planning to provide accommodation to 300 more families.
 There is a massive on-going construction at the moment.
-I would like also to draw your attention to the fact that all funds allocated for these social programmes are deducted from my net personal income.
+I would like also to draw your attention to the fact that all funds allocated for these social programs are deducted from my net personal income.

 * * *

-(Ed.: It is quite important fact to be mentioned that our interviewee is allocating the funds for social programmes from his net personal income.
+(Ed.: It is quite important fact to be mentioned that our interviewee is allocating the funds for social programs from his net personal income.
 In contrast with the others, he is not using the company’s profit for these purposes…

 We have also visited the sites of the referred oil fields and became eyewitnesses to what was stated by Anar Alizade about all that had been undertaken there.
-In fact, we were satisfied with everything we saw there, from the working conditions to employees uniforms… When we saw it, we decided that it was absolutely necessary to comment on this.
+In fact, we were satisfied with everything we saw there, starting from the working conditions to employees uniforms… When we saw it, we decided that it was absolutely necessary to comment on this.
 Moreover, these positive facts have been also mentioned in the reports of some independent NGOs.)

 * * *

 Don’t you think that our achievements are solid evidences of SOCAR decision’s correctness to award us the referred oil fields?
 I do believe that only time and achieved results are the best responses to any questions.
 In my opinion, there is a positive answer to the raised question.

 Q. Do you have any connection with SOCAR Petroleum, a company that is now among the top leaders of petrol stations services market in Azerbaijan?
 Are you represented in this company now?